 Our experts shared their favorite slow-cooker recipes full of heart healthy ingredients.

 1. Southwest Chicken and Black Bean Chili

-“I really like this recipe,” says Deanna Underwood, founder and lead editor at Honey + Lime.
-“It’s made with all-natural, heart-healthy ingredients.
-These include black beans and kidney beans, which are high in minerals and fiber without the saturated fat—and avocado, tomatoes, fresh chicken breast, and more.
+“I really like this chicken recipe,” says Deanna Underwood, founder and lead editor at Honey + Lime.
+“It’s made with all-natural, heart healthy ingredients.
+These include black and kidney beans, which are high in minerals and fiber without the saturated fat—and avocado, tomatoes, fresh chicken breast, and more.
 Also, it doesn’t use any flour or other thickeners for the broth.
-And it’s delicious!”
+And the chicken is delicious!”

 2. Vegan Tacos with California Walnuts